 - There will be no crisis upgrades, modifications, or costly repairs as a result of premature activities.

-- No costly failures in vital, expensive, and time-consuming products will occur.
+- Avoids costly failures in vital, expensive, and time-consuming products.

 The Evolution of Integrated Logistics